 - c.
 Animal manure, fertilizers, and compost must be stored in accordance with the Manual of Best Management Practices for Agriculture in New Hampshire, NH Department of Agriculture, Markets and Food, August 1998, and any subsequent revisions. - d.
-All regulated substances stored in containers with a capacity of 5 gallons or more must be stored in product-tight containers on an impervious surface designed and maintained to prevent flow to exposed soils, floor drains and outside drains in accordance with Env-Ws 421. - e.
+All regulated substances stored in containers with a capacity of 5 gallons or more must be stored in product-tight containers on an impervious surface designed and maintained to prevent flow to exposed soils, floor drains and outside drains in accordance with Env-Wq 401, Best Management Practices for Groundwater Protection (formerly Env-Ws 421). - e.
 Facilities where regulated substances are stored must be inspected bi-weekly by the facility owner or his designate and must be secured against unauthorized entry by means of doors and/or gates which are locked when authorized personnel are not present. - f.
-Outdoor storage areas for regulated substances must be protected from exposure to precipitation and must be located at least 50 feet from surface water or storm drains, at least 75 feet from private wells and outside the protective well radius of public water supplies, in accordance with Env-Ws 421. - g.
-Secondary containment must be provided for outdoor storage of regulated substances in an aggregate of 275 gallons or more on any particular property, in accordance with Env-Ws 421. - h.
+Outdoor storage areas for regulated substances must be protected from exposure to precipitation and must be located at least 50 feet from surface water or storm drains, at least 75 feet from private wells and outside the protective well radius of public water supplies, in accordance with Env-Wq 401. - g.
+Secondary containment must be provided for outdoor storage of regulated substances in an aggregate of 275 gallons or more on any particular property, in accordance with Env-Wq 401. - h.
 Containers in which regulated substances are stored must be clearly and visibly labeled and must be kept closed and sealed when material is not being transferred from one container to another. - i.
 Whenever a business is required to notify the NH Department of Environmental Services (DES) of a release, including but not limited to the requirements of Env-Wm 4112 and Env-Wm 1403, the Town of Brookline Emergency Management (EM) Director must also be notified.
 Furthermore, the EM Director must also be notified when a business notifies the NH DES of a failed tank tightness test.